 Ready to activate your device?
 Learn how

-You’ll have to choose which phone number you want to use before sending a text, picture, or video message.
+You’ll have to choose which phone number to use before sending a text, picture, or video message.
 But you can get messages from either number at any time.
-Using data

 With some devices, you may have to toggle between default services.
-But other devices may offer the option to switch services based on the SIM used for active calls.
+Other devices may offer the option to switch services based on the SIM used for active calls.
 You can find this option in your device settings.

 Connected to Wi-Fi®